What This Article Covers

 As much as everyone hates working with the CIF is an unfortunate fact of life for APO projects, and this post is assuming you decide to use the CIF.
 It is going to be painful, but let’s get on with it.

 I found a nice slide on the CIF from SlideShare, so we thought we would start there.

-One of the advantages of using SCM is that you can “CIF” or send over data from SAP ERP where it is maintained often as the system of record (although that can change per implementation) the CIF always requires configuration and often some enhancements, however, it is the standard integration harness between SCM and SAP ERP.
+One of the advantages of using A is that you can “CIF” or send over data from SAP ERP where it is often maintained as the system of record (although that can change per implementation).
+CIF always requires configuration and often some enhancements, however, it is the standard integration harness between APO and SAP ERP.
 The integration includes:

 - Material Master

 - Production Orders

 - Purchase orders